-Now, the MRE menu is getting its biggest change it’s seen in decades.
-The diet of America’s armed forces is about to get an overhaul.
+Now, the MRE menu is getting its biggest change its seen in decades.
+The diet of America’s armed forces is getting an overhaul

 Dubbed as the taste of the future, the Department of Defense has embarked on the task to not only make MREs survival kits, but also something troops in the field under austere conditions could look forward to.

-Check out the MRE kits of the future:
+Check out this video for more on the MRE kits of the future: